tilburgsciencehub/website/content/building-blocks/analyze-data/regressions/estimatr.md

   - /estimatr
 ---
 # Overview
-The `estimatr` package is a specialized tool in R that is optimized for design-based inference resulting in accurate and reliable estimates as it accounts for potential sources of bias and violations of statistical assumptions.
+The `estimatr` package provides a range of commonly-used linear estimators that allow for easily computation of heteroscedasticity robust, cluster-robust, and other design appropriate standard error estimates

 In this building block we will walk you through the process of estimating regression coefficients using the most commonly used functions in `estimatr`: `lm_robust()` and `iv_robust()`.
 We analyse data from the `wage2` [data set](https://rdrr.io/cran/wooldridge/man/wage2.html) which is an in-built data set in R, provided by the `wooldridge` package.
 We are interested in examining how the education level of employees relates to their wages and to do so we use the following regression model: